kamalu-chioma/ToDo-list-App-with-Streamlit-and-Sqlite3/README.md

 Method:
 ---> App created in python as a webapp using the streamlit module.
----> App uses Sqlite to effectualize the CRUD operations.
+---> App uses Sqlite3 to effectualize the CRUD operations.
 ---> App was deployed to Streamlit public through this repos.

 PS: App is better viewed in dektop mode or on a PC